What is trauma-sensitive counselling?

 Why I prefer to use the word trauma-sensitive instead of trauma-focused

-I come from the position based on research and experience, that if we focus only on the trauma and a technique and quick fixes, we overlook the impact of early and long-term relational traumatic experiences and other things that matter, such as culture, gender and personality styles (styles, not to be confused with disorders).
+We may overlook the whole you.
+I come from the position based on research and experience, that if we focus only on the trauma, on technique and quick fixes, we may overlook the impact of early and long-term relational traumatic experiences.
+Additionally, we may overlook the relationship with other things that matter, such as culture, gender, personality styles (styles, not to be confused with disorders) and sense of self.

 Who’s the best trauma-therapist?

-I don't engage in profession-bashing.
+A final word, I don't engage in profession-bashing.
 I studied my master's degree in Narrative Therapy within a cohort of people from clinical psychology, social work, Occupational Therapists and general counsellors.
-Training and length of training matters, but also the depth of therapists doing their own work.

 References